70+ Unique Things To Do in California

 Palm Springs is known for its desert climate and scalding hot summers, but take a 10-minute tram ride up to San Jacinto Peak and you will be greeted by much cooler temperatures, and sometimes even snow!

-We visited in March and although Palm Springs weather was in the high 60s, San Jacinto mountain had just received 6ft of snow.
+We visited in March, and although the weather in Palm Springs was in the high 60s, San Jacinto Mountain had just received 6 feet of snow.
 It was a winter wonderland!

 Tip: Book online to avoid a long wait when you’re there (standby can take 2+ hours).